Jay Dobyns: After Black Biscuit

+Although the "Black Biscuit" investigation was deemed "successful" by ATF and yielded numerous criminal indictments for RICO violations and other felony charges, internal government disagreement ultimately led to some of the primary defendants receiving reduced sentences or having their charges dismissed.
+In September 2005, the judge overseeing the case harshly criticized the Department of Justice for "legally incorrect" disclosure of information to the defense lawyers as the judge ruled that the prosecution had not complied with the requests of the defense lawyers for disclosure.
+The judge's ruling was felt to weaken the Justice Department's case, which made the prosecution open to plea bargains.
+On February 17, 2006, the majority of the Hells Angels charged in Operation Black Biscuit made plea bargains where they pledged guilty to lesser charges in exchange for the RICO charges being dropped.
+Johnson told the media after his plea bargain that Dobyns and the others were "damned good actors".
+Toth pleaded guilty to obstruction of justice in exchange for the RICO charges being dropped.
+Mora, the Hells Angel who accused Dobyns of being an undercover policeman, was convicted of the possession of weapons forbidden to a felon.

 Death threats and lawsuit

 In 2004, following the exposure of his true identity during the "Black Biscuit" prosecutions, Dobyns and his family became the targets of death threats by various organizations, including members and associates of the Hells Angels, Aryan Brotherhood and MS-13.
-According to Dobyns and official investigative reports by government watchdog agencies, ATF management failed to take reasonable measures to protect Dobyns and his family from numerous validated threats, including gang plans to infect Dobyns with the HIV virus, videotape the gang rape of his wife and daughter, kidnap his son and otherwise torture and murder them all.
+According to official investigative reports by government watchdog agencies, ATF management failed to take reasonable measures to protect Dobyns and his family from numerous validated death and violence threats.

 ATF management unmasked/withdrew the Dobyns family's "backstopping" (protective countermeasures; residence address, untraceable drivers licenses and vehicle registrations, etc.) claiming that the backstop measures were no longer justified.
 Dobyns alleged that this was done illegally and in retaliation for his whistleblowing on ATF's failure to assist in protecting undercover agents.

-In August 2008, four months after ATF forced the location of his home into the public domain, his Tucson residence was the target of a late night arson attack while his wife and two children were asleep inside.
+On August 10, 2008, four months after ATF forced the location of his home into the public domain, his Tucson residence was the target of a late night arson attack while his wife and two children were asleep inside.
 They escaped with only smoke inhalation injuries, but the ensuing fire destroyed the home and most of the family's belongings.